ONE OF THE MOST ADVANCED METHODS FOR LEARNING HISTORICAL IMPROVISATION

 - COMMEDIA DELL'ARTE: The experience in acting gives musicians the possibility to learn the connection between the content of communication and the physical implications.
 Acting is a explicit way to apply the rules of rhetoric and understand their efficiency, within the relationship with other performers as well as with the public.

 - ICONOLOGY and GESTURE: The communicative strategy of the Baroque had “educational” connotations: the elements of expression are clear making communication effective and worthwhile without any supplementary explanations.
-The analysis of these elements help musicians to understand the basic system of communication and assist with organisational strategies.
+The analysis of these elements helps musicians to understand the basic system of communication and assists with organisational strategies.

 - DANCING: The physical implications of dance facilitate musicians to connect real space with the virtual structure in the mind.
 It also teaches physical co-ordination within ourselves and in a group.
 Dancing also helps in a genuine feeling for the timing and “swing” necessary in steps and movements (and hence in playing on an instrument).

-- DRESSAGE: The relationship between a person and a horse forces to use clear communication codes, and this process helps to develop each own skils in communication.
-Sinchronizing with the movements of the horse helps to be always aware to what happens around us, to recognise the rythmical pass and transform it into art.
+- DRESSAGE: The relationship between a person and a horse forces us to use clear communication codes, and this process helps to develop the individuals' skills in communication.
+Synchronising with the movements of the horse helps to be always aware to what happens around us, to recognise the rythmical pass and transform it into art.

 - FENCING: Every musician in the 16th-18th centuries was also able to fence, and duels were everyday occurrences.
 This influences both the physical and mental re-actions of musicians: each movement has to be trained to be effective, in a superb act, extremely balanced between instinct and planning.

 - CANTARE A LIBRO: Singing is a very direct way to perform music; the strict connection with the breath, and the freedom from any technical implication of an instrument allows a person to find a more natural way to make music.
 The renaissance way to perform choral music is a very easy way to understand natural rules of composing and group musicking.